ASM 1000 Introductory ASM Seminar (1 credit)

 Principles of engine operation, tune-up, and maintenance; repair and overhaul of small engines.
 One lecture, one 2-hour lab, and two hours of individual practice per week.
 Enrollment limited to 12 per section.

 This course is designed as an introductory course to computer applications with specific emphasis on applications used in agriculture and life sciences.
 Content includes spreadsheet management, database management, data analysis, data visualization, and presentation applications.
+Two lectures and one 2-hour lab per week.
 Recommended preparation: three credits of college math.
-Two lectures and one 2-hour lab per week.
+Typically Offered: Varies.

 Credit arranged

-This course will cover the fundamentals of global positioning, yield monitors, and variable rate applications.
+This course will cover the fundamentals of precision agriculture, such as field variability in time and space, yield monitors, and variable rate applications.
 Instrumentation used in agriculture, environmental science, and industry will be discussed.
 Two lectures and one 3-hour lab a week.
+Additional work required for graduate credit.
+Typically Offered: Fall.
 Cooperative: open to WSU degree-seeking students.

 Irrigation methods, irrigation management, water rights, conveyance and measurement, pumps, soil-water-plant relationships, and drainage.
+Graduate student project required for graduate credit.
 Two lectures and one 3-hour lab a week.
 Typically Offered: Fall.

 Basic circuits; wiring and the code; motors and controls; heating, lighting, and power.
 Two lectures and one 3-hour lab a week.
 Cooperative: open to WSU degree-seeking students.